 When Is my credit card charged when ordering online?
 You must enter your credit card information when you place your order.
-Your card is not charged until you approve your proof.
+Your card will be charged immediately.
+You will still receive a proof and can cancel at any time.
+To see more about our cancellation policy see out Terms and Conditions.
+(Link terms and conditions to http://www.printingcenterusa.com/TermsAndConditions.aspx)

 Do you print custom options not in your online quote system?
 Yes, PrintingCenterUSA only features our most popular products and options in our online quote system.
 For additional bindery, inks, paper, quantities and more call to order and check out our custom print products page for more options and ideas.